ehcole/genDockerImage/README.md

 TPL_BUILD_DIR: must be specified if TPL_URL is specified.
 Path to TPL_build directory within TPL git repo.
 E.g., if vera_tpls are used, TPL_BUILD_DIR should be "/vera_tpls/TPL_build/".
 That is the default value if TPL_URL is not specified.

-NAME: Default value is "test-mpact-dev-env"
+NAME: Name of docker image.
+Must be all lower-case.
+Default value is "test-mpact-dev-env"

 ZIP: If set, saves the docker image as gzipped NAME.tar.gz.
 False by default